Luiz6ustav0/Jamming/README.md

 ### :arrow_right: Next steps:
   * Allow user to create a new playlist "randomly" based on his musical interestes
-  * Allow users to create playlists based on several different profiles(Friend's playlist)
+  * Allow users to create playlists based on several different profiles(Friends playlist)

 ###### This was made by me during the Web Development Career Path on [codecademy.com](codecademy.com)